opensourcefeed/opensourcefeed.github.io/distribution-kaos.md

 ---

-KaOS, *A lean KDE distribution* is an independently developed, rolling GNU/Linux distribution.
-The idea behind KaOS is to deliver a tightly integrated, rolling, and transparent desktop operating system with a modern desktop environment.

-Instead of providing several varieties, KaOS ships a single operating system - with one desktop environment (Plasma), one toolkit (Qt), and support of one architecture (x86_64).

-Instead of providing a large number of packages, KaOS aims to deliver a few quality assured packages.
+**KaOS** is a lightweight, independent Linux distribution that prioritizes a clean, efficient KDE Plasma desktop experience.
+As a rolling release, KaOS ensures users always have access to the latest updates and innovations in the open-source world.

+## Key features of KaOS include:

+- Single, Integrated Environment: KaOS provides a cohesive desktop experience with Plasma, Qt, and x86_64 architecture.
+- Curated Package Selection: Instead of overwhelming users with countless options, KaOS focuses on delivering a carefully chosen set of high-quality packages.
-KaOS ships updated ISO snapshots every month.
-It provides users to stay up-to-date with the latest Plasma and other technologies in the open-source ecosystem.
+- Regular Updates: Monthly ISO snapshots keep KaOS users up-to-date with the latest advancements in Plasma and other open-source technologies.

+If you're seeking a modern, streamlined Linux distribution with a focus on the KDE desktop, KaOS is an excellent choice.